-You should let the course provider know that you have child care needs and want to be considered for CETS.
+For the 2019/2020 programme year, you should let the course provider know that you have child care needs and want to be considered for CETS.

 When you get your letter offering you a place on a course, you will also be given a list of local childcare providers.
 You should use this letter to book a place for your child or children with a childcare provider.

 When your training starts you will get a letter confirming that you have started the course and giving the start and finish dates.
 You should show this letter to the childcare provider to confirm the duration of your childcare place.

 The CETS programme closed to new applicants on 14 February 2020.

 You can apply for support under the National Childcare Scheme.
 Applications should be made online at ncs.gov.ie.
 To apply online you will need: